 In the wake of the 2004 tsunami, HI set up rehabilitation centres.
 Since 2015, HI shifted its action to address reconciliation issues, including transitional justice and reducing inequalities via inclusive economic development programming.

 Sri Lanka - Humanity & Inclusion | © HI

-Handicap International's teams took rapid and effective action immediately after the 2004 tsunami hit Sri Lanka.
-The organisation, which has been working in the country since 1992, now provides support for people with disabilities through inclusive employment and community involvement projects, and capacity-building to help people protect themselves in the event of a natural disaster.
+HI's teams took rapid and effective action immediately after the 2004 tsunami hit Sri Lanka.
+The organisation, which has been working in the country since 1992, provides support to vulnerable people and people with disabilities, who are disadvantaged and particularly exposed to the risk of natural disasters, through inclusive employment and community social inclusion projects.

 The war which consumed the north of the country lasted for nearly 30 years (1983 - 2009) and caused more than 60,000 deaths.
 Thousands of people were injured, of whom many were left with disabilities and many sustained their injuries from shells or anti-personnel landmines.
 Some 390,000 people were displaced by the conflict during the civil war.